 The good news?
 DreamHost offers 3 months of free domain email.

-3. Publish Original, Niche-Relevant Content Before You Apply
+3. Publish Original, Niche-Relevant Content Before Applying To Affiliate Networks

 When the approval team opens your site, you want them to think: